 Union College has 10 on-campus Greek houses.
 Residents occupying these spaces are required to follow all Residential Life and housing policies as they are listed in the Student Handbook.
 Chapters with housing and their members must also follow the below Fraternity and Sorority Life policies:

 Each term, chapters determine their own rosters of who may live in the house.
 This is restricted to solely initiated members.
 House Managers work with Fraternity and Sorority Life staff to complete this.
 Chapters must meet an occupancy requirement of an average of 92% for the academic year.
 Occupancy is determined at the end of Week 2 each term.
 If a chapter fails to meet the occupancy requirements, they will be billed $3,000/bed under 92%.
 Additionally, if a chapter consistently does not meet occupancy, they will be subject to review with the potential of losing their house.
-If you lose someone from your roster, you will be responsible for filling their spot if there is more than a month before the next term spots, or unless previously decided upon conditions apply.
+If you lose someone from your roster, you will be responsible for filling their spot if there is more than a month before the next term starts, or unless previously decided upon conditions apply.